 - plant what you like to look at

 If you follow these rules you will always be satisfied with your garden.
-When planting with children, start with these 10 easy vegetables or have fun with eating 20 edible flowers.
-There are also projects such as making garden stepping stones or mini quirky gardens to make you garden space beautiful.
+When planting with children, start with herbs, or have fun with eating edible flowers.
+There are also projects such as making garden stones or mini quirky gardens to make you garden space beautiful.

 Hot BUZZ: Read more Young Children’s Relationship with Nature by Randy White